10/30/2024

 Michael McDonald

-3% to 4% is a good number to work with and that's what we're kind of anticipating here for the next quarter.
-I'll turn to you for pricing.
-Yeah, and then Jerry, just to talk about incineration and landfill.
-Now we continue to have a very regimented program to drive price improvement across the network.
-As we just talked about on the incineration side, we were able to have 6% price increase across the board.
-We're going to continue to grow at those same single to high-digit rates across both landfill, incineration, drum pricing.
-Our disposal network continues to be robust as we talked about, so we fully expect that pricing to continue to hold.
+Yeah, and then, Jerry, just to talk about incineration and landfill.
+We continue to have a very regimented program to drive price improvement across the network.
+As we just talked about on the incineration side, we were able to have 6%.
+We're going to continue to grow at those same single to high-digit rates across both landfill, incineration, drum pricing,

 speaker

 And then with that in mind, how are you thinking about the early puts and takes on 2025 environmental services margin expansion?
-You should have continuous improvement in contract terms and pricing, but I think there's also some offsets from large discrete projects this year and M&A. So just putting together the puts and takes, can you help us think about that?
+You should have continuous improvement in contract terms and pricing.
+But I think there's also some offsets from, you know, large discrete projects this year and M&A just putting together the puts and takes.
+Can you help us think about that?

 speaker